elliott-diy/EmailFinder/README.md

 A web version of this tool is in the works!
 Check out my website for updates: [elliott.diy](https://elliott.diy).

 ---
-**Disclaimer**: Please use this tool responsibly and ethically.
-Avoid scraping data without proper authorization.

----
 Built with ❤️ and ☕ by Elliott.
-Enjoy hacking responsibly!